Virginia, County Cavan: Demographics

 The town population was 3,211, as of the 2022 census.
 The ethnic makeup (of those stated) was 77% White Irish, 12% Other White, 1% Black/Black Irish, 3% Asian/Asian Irish and 2% Other.

 Education

 A large primary school in the town is St Mary's NS, located next to St Mary's Roman Catholic Church.
 The school's population is over 400 pupils.
 The primary school received an extension in 2014.

-Virginia College, Cavan, formerly Virginia Vocational School, is the only secondary school in Virginia.
-Situated beside Lough Ramor, it is a mixed school educating approximately 740 pupils.
-With three extensions built over the years (most recent in 2012), the school now has three ICT suites and a language lab.
-The Virginia school celebrated its 50th anniversary in September 2012, this was later followed by a visit to the school by the President of Ireland, Michael D. Higgins.
+Virginia College, Cavan, formerly Virginia Vocational School, was founded in 1962 and is the only secondary school in Virginia.
+Situated beside Lough Ramor, it is a mixed school educating approximately 740 pupils as of 2017.
+Three extensions were built in 1988, 2006 and 2012.
+A fourth extension was planned by the Cavan and Monaghan Education Training Board as of 2024.
+Virginia College celebrated its 50th anniversary in 2012.
+This was followed by a visit to the school by the President of Ireland, Michael D. Higgins.